 Hilo Bayfront and Hilo Beaches

 Just past the Hilo airport, you can turn right into Keaukaha.
 Keaukaha has a bunch of little areas along the ocean that are beautiful!
 There is a popular little Richardson’s Black Sand Beach (among other beaches) where you can perch and enjoy the beach.
 Down the road you can drive through the Old Banyan Drive over to Liliuokalani Japanese Gardens along Hilo Bay.
 The Liliuokalani Gardens is a beautiful park with lots of picnic tables to enjoy a lunch on the Hilo Bay.
-Don’t forget to cross “singing bridge” to drive north of Hilo town, check out the waves at Honolii Beach Park, and get in on some Zipline Fun!
+There is also a large park right on the Hilo Bay known as “Bayfront”.
+In the afternoon, canoe paddlers station their practice here, so if you want to see hoe waa or canoe paddling in real life, check it out!
+Don’t forget to cross singing bridge, driving a few more minutes will take you to check out the waves at Honolii Beach Park.

 A really great spot for dinner right in Hilo town is called “Moon and Turtle” a locally owned restaurant with a small, changing menu.